-This section is modeled on UCC Section 9-516.
-It addresses many of the same issues as Section 9-516, e.g., by specifying that a security-interest statement is effective on receipt by the appropriate office and payment of the required fee, unless it is properly rejected for specified reasons.
-The security-interest statement is effective upon receipt and payment of applicable fees under subsection (a), if the statement is sufficient under subsection (b) and is not rejected under subsections (c) and (e).
+- 1. This section serves a purpose similar to [Uniform Commercial Code Article 9] Section 9-516.
+It addresses many of the same issues as Section 9-516, e.g., by specifying that a securityinterest statement is effective on receipt by the appropriate office and payment of the required fee, unless it is properly rejected for specified reasons.
+The security-interest statement is effective upon receipt and payment of applicable fees under subsection (b), if the statement is sufficient under subsection (a) and is not rejected under subsections (c) and (e).
 See subsection (f).
-If the security-interest statement is effective under Section 25, and the security interest has attached under UCC Article 9, the security interest is perfected under Section 26(a).
-Thus, perfection of the security interest occurs upon receipt the security-interest statement and payment of the fee, even if the security interest is never indicated in the files of the office or on a certificate of title, if there has been attachment under UCC Article 9.
-A record that is not sufficient under subsection (b) is not received by the office for purposes of this section.
-The effect of this section is limited to receipt and the effectiveness of the security-interest statement; it does not impose any affirmative duties on the office.

-Sections 25 and 26 replace only the Article 9 provisions governing perfection by filing a financing statement, for vehicles subject to this [act].
-See Section 9-311(a)(2).
-Article 9 provisions governing the scope of Article 9, choice of law, attachment of the security interest, priority, and enforcement are not affected by this [act].
-For example, issues relating to repossession of vehicles and disposition by the secured party are governed by Article 9 and, as applicable, other local law, and are not governed by this [act].
-See Section 12 of this [act].
-However, issues relating to ownership, perfection of the security interest, and other matters governed by this [act] will apply to vehicles subject to this [act].
+There is no express time limit for rejection by the office, but confirmation pursuant to subsection (f) of a security-interest statement that is sufficient under subsection (a) means that the security-interest statement has been received and is effective.
+If the security-interest statement is effective under Section 25(b), and the security interest has attached under [Uniform Commercial Code Article 9], the security interest is perfected under Section 26(a).
+Thus, perfection of the security interest occurs upon receipt of the security-interest statement and payment of the fee, even if the security interest is never indicated in the files of the office or on a certificate of title, if there has been attachment under [Uniform Commercial Code Article 9].
+A record that is not sufficient under subsection (a) is not received by the office for purposes of this section.
+The effect of this section is limited to the receipt and effectiveness of security-interest statements; it does not impose any affirmative duties on the office. - 2.
+Sections 25 and 26 replace only the [Uniform Commercial Code Article 9] provisions governing perfection by filing a financing statement, for vehicles subject to this act.
+See Section 9-311(a)(2), (b), and (d); this act Section 2 Comment 3.
+Provisions governing the scope of [Uniform Commercial Code Article 9], attachment of the security interest, priority, and enforcement are not affected by this act.
+For example, issues relating to repossession of vehicles and disposition by the secured party are governed by [Uniform Commercial Code Article 9] and, as applicable, other law, and are not governed by this act.
+See Section 12 of this act.
+However, issues relating to ownership, perfection of the security interest, and other matters governed by this act apply to vehicles subject to this act.
 See, e.g., Sections 12-26.
+Priorities of competing ownership claims and security interests are governed by this act and, as applicable, the [Uniform